sergio-sanchezo/showcase/content/docs/shortcodes/miembros/Sergio Sanchez.md

 I'm a Computer and Systems Engineering student at Universidad Nacional de Colombia

-Among my interests are:
+* 🔭 I’m currently working on building web apps

-🔭 I’m currently working on building web apps
+* ⚡ Fun fact I ❤️ anime and ⚽
-⚡ Fun fact I ❤️ anime and ⚽
+* 🤖 I’m currently learning about Machine Learning and Data Science
-🤖 I’m currently learning about Machine Learning and Data Science 👨‍💻 Actually working as web developer on Aidea
+* 👨‍💻 Actually working as web developer on Aidea

 {{<section>}}